 Insomnia may return, especially during times of stress.
-Remember, there are a lot of factors that go into insomnia.
+Remember, there are a lot of factors that go into a bout of insomnia.

 - Perhaps there is a new stressor in your life. - Perhaps you are not following the healthy sleep habits as closely as before. - It is likely a combination of factors.